ebs-systart/oxalis/README.md

 Your kit should include the following:

-* Oxalis Board.
+* Oxalis Board
-* LS1012A SOM mounted onto the Oxalis.
+* LS1012A SOM mounted onto the Oxalis
-* A plug fitting the 12V power jack on the board, in case you have to fashion one yourself.
+* A plug fitting the 12V power jack on the board, in case you need to fashion a power supply cable

 ![Image of Oxalis with connectors](img/OxalisV200_Connectors.svg.png?raw=true "Oxalis")